celestiaorg/docs/developers/blobstreamx-offchain.md

     SubmitBlockData(Data) (Span, error)
 }

-// EthereumClient summarizes the actions that a rollup that uses BlobstreamX for
+// EthereumClient summarizes the actions that a rollup that uses Blobstream X for
 // DA would need from an Ethereum client. type EthereumClient interface {
     // GetLatestRollupHeight returns the height of the latest rollup block by